 After living with our small and wobbly coffee table for the last ten years, it was time for something more substantial and beefier.
 I’m thrilled with how our new coffee table turned out and even more happy that I was able to build it myself for $50.00 in materials.
-Most of the wood I used for this project was given to my husband after he cleaned out a building for a client.
+Most of the wood I used for this project was given to us by a friend.

 I’ve already proclaimed my love for Restoration Hardware knock offs with this RH inspired aged metal Ikea cabinet and this DIY industrial pendant.

 Inspired by their Salvaged Wood Balustrade Coffee Table, I went with the dimensions of the smaller scaled table that is now on sale for $1195, $300 off the normal price tag of $1495.
 A $1445 savings sounds even better, right?

 Special note: The lumber I used for the table top looks like it came from door frames and are 1″ x 5″ boards (actual width 4-1/2″).
 Most home improvement stores don’t stock this size but can rip down 1″ x 6″ boards for you.

 Tools & Materials for building the RH knock off Balustrade Coffee Table: